MystenLabs/walrus-docs/docs/usage/web-api.md

 - Aggregator: `https://aggregator.devnet.walrus.space`
 - Publisher: `https://publisher.devnet.walrus.space`

+Our publisher is currently limiting requests to 10 MiB.
+If you want to upload larger files, you need to [run your own publisher](#local-daemon) or use the [CLI](./client-cli.md).

 Note that the publisher consumes (testnet) Sui on the service side, and a mainnet deployment would likely not be able to provide uncontrolled public access to publishing without requiring some